sanahmed/PhaME/README.md

 ### reference
 `reference = 1  # 0:pick a random reference; 1:use given reference; 2: use ANI based reference`
+  0, picks a random genome to be reference from the reference folder.
+  1, user specified reference
+  2, uses the genome that has the best ANI among all genomes.
+Calculated using mash implementation in bbmap.

 ### code
 `code = 1  # 0:Bacteria; 1:Virus`